 Monthly depreciation without interruption

-A new obligation to apply tax depreciation on a monthly basis is introduced instead of the current annual depreciation.
-Depreciation will thus be spread evenly over the months over the depreciation period.
-At the same time, it will not be possible to interrupt depreciation.
-This emphasises careful planning and asset accounting.
+A new obligation to apply tax depreciation on a monthly basis should be introduced instead of the current annual depreciation.
+Depreciation should be thus be spread evenly over the months over the depreciation period.
+At the same time, it should not be possible to interrupt depreciation.
+This would emphasise careful planning and asset accounting.

 Abolition of accelerated depreciation

-Another change is the removal of the option to choose between straight-line and accelerated depreciation.
-As of this year, only straight-line depreciation, i.e. the same amounts over the entire depreciation period, can be applied.
-This change is intended to simplify the tax system and remove the complexities associated with different depreciation methods.
+Another proposed change is the abolition of the option to choose between straight-line and accelerated depreciation methods.
+In the future, it should only be possible to apply straight-line depreciation, meaning equal amounts throughout the entire depreciation period.
+This adjustment aims to simplify the tax system and eliminate the complexities associated with different depreciation methods.

 Technical evaluation of assets

-In the area of technical evaluation, newly referred to as additional evaluation, two thresholds of materiality (i.e. whether or not an evaluation is considered significant) are set:
+In the area of technical evaluation, newly referred to as additional evaluation, two thresholds of materiality (i.e. whether or not an evaluation is considered significant) should be set:

 - Relative limit: 10% of the tax value of the asset.